Regional Homelessness Authority unveils scaled-back five-year plan

 Originally, the authority used state modeling to show what could be the ideal composition of different kinds of shelter.
 For example, it showed that while parking spaces for people living in vehicles currently constitute 4% of the homelessness system, they should be closer to 22%.

-It also seemed to suggest that King County had too many tiny homes.

-This version of the plan takes out those numbers.
-Martens said they were confusing and that the authority believes “increasing all types of temporary housing is necessary to meet the need.”
+The first draft also seemed to suggest that King County had too many tiny homes.
+This version takes out those numbers.
+Martens said they were confusing and the authority believes “increasing all types of temporary housing is necessary to meet the need.”

 Now, items are prioritized based on what would get funded first with any new revenue.
-The biggest-ticket items on that list include adding shelter with individual rooms, shelter for people with severe medical, mental and substance use disorder needs, and raising wages for front-line workers.
+The biggest-ticket items include adding shelter with individual rooms, shelter for people with severe medical, mental and substance use disorder needs, and raising wages for front-line workers.

 Another major component includes continuing to build relationships with other cities in King County that don’t yet pay into the authority.